 Tradinformed Backtest Models are built using Excel formulas.
-They can be opened and used in most modern spreadsheet software.

 Why Use a Tradinformed Backtest Model?